 When thinking of spring, we think of all things green.
 We want our yards to be lush and green, but keeping it green while “going green” can be challenging.
 There are eco-friendly ways to spruce up our yards for spring and then manage it in an eco-friendly way to maintain that beautiful yard we crave.

 Before you begin, you need to prepare your palette.
 This means you need to clear your yard of any debris that’s accumulated over the winter.

 Pick up fallen limbs.
 Trim any low-lying limbs or overly bushy bushes.
+If you need tools for this, check out lawn edger reviews.
 Consider whether you’re going to be replacing flower bed edging or stepping stones.